 In Westworld, the fantasy is built on unstable foundations, so things inevitably fall apart.
 The resort is an exclusive and exotic setting created so the wealthy can feel like gods (the same as Jurassic Park).

 As the public service announcements reiterate, in Delos, you can’t die or be hurt.
 Moreover, there’s no consequence for damaging and destroying others.
-Overnight, the ‘dead’ robots are removed, reassembled and returned ready for the next day’s fresh start.
+Dead robots are removed, reassembled and returned for the next day’s fresh start.

 And yet none of this seems healthy.
 The hedonism, the shielding, the bogus fantasy – none of it is sustainable.
 Once the computer virus – AI sentience – takes hold, the illusion crumbles.
 Reality, once more, bites.